HAS-Tools-Fall2020/homework-Bensketball/Submissions/Code_Review1/mitchell_HW6.md

 5. Enter all four values (the two regression forecasts and the two forecast values into the ReadMe.md file of your partners repo.

+  My regression forecasts are the same as my forecast values!
+Please just right each number twice. :)

+  ***Regression Forecasts:***

   **Ans1**
   `
   `